mtw306/anetabtc-documentation/docs/user-guides/Liso/liso-faq.md

 ### When does staking to NETA stake pools become available?

-NETA1 and NETA2 stake pools are now live and accepting delegations.
+NETA1 and NETA2 stake pools are live and accepting delegations.